thosgood/this-weeks-finds/markdown/201-250/week229.md

 respectively.
-If this works, and I could figure out the kernel of this homomorphism and show it acts trivially on rational tangles, I think I\'d be almost done.
-But, I haven\'t had time!
+If this works, and I could figure out the kernel of this homomorphism and show it acts trivially on rational tangles, I think I'd be almost done.
+But, I haven't had time!

-By the way, if this works, there\'s a beautiful little sideshow where we use as generators of SL(2,Z) not the above matrices but S and
+By the way, if this works, there's a beautiful little sideshow where we use as generators of SL(2,Z) not the above matrices but S and

           0  -1
     ST =
           1   1

-I explained why these are so great in \"[week125](week125.html)\".
+I explained why these are so great in ["Week 125"](#week125).
 S is a symmetry of the square lattice, while ST is a symmetry of the hexagonal lattice.
-The square lattice gives Peirce\'s quincuncial map, while the hexagonal one presumably gives Laurence Lee\'s triangular map!
+The square lattice gives Peirce's quincuncial map, while the hexagonal one presumably gives Laurence Lee's triangular map!

-So, there\'s some intriguing story about elliptic functions and rational tangles taking shape before our eyes\.... and if I weren\'t so darn busy, I\'d figure out all the details and write a little paper about it.
+So, there's some intriguing story about elliptic functions and rational tangles taking shape before our eyes.... and if I weren't so darn busy, I'd figure out all the details and write a little paper about it.

-Before quitting, there\'s one more thing I can\'t resist mentioning.
-Any ordered 4-tuple of points (a,b,c,d) in the Riemann sphere gives a number called its \"cross-ratio\":
+Before quitting, there's one more thing I can't resist mentioning.
+Any ordered 4-tuple of points (a,b,c,d) in the Riemann sphere gives a number called its "cross-ratio":

 (a-b)(c-d) / (a-d)(c-b)

-It\'s a famous fact that you can find a conformal transformation of the Riemann sphere mapping one ordered 4-tuple to another if and only if their cross-ratios are equal!
+It's a famous fact that you can find a conformal transformation of the Riemann sphere mapping one ordered 4-tuple to another if and only if their cross-ratios are equal!